-- 7.2.3 Environments in which patients receive anaesthesia or sedation should have full facilities for resuscitation available, including a defibrillator, suction, oxygen, airway devices and a means of providing ventilation. - 7.2.11 The anaesthetist should ensure that an adequate supply of oxygen is available before starting any procedure.
+- 7.2.3 Environments in which patients receive anaesthesia or sedation should have full facilities for resuscitation available, including a defibrillator, suction, oxygen, airway devices, an escalating plan of airway intervention equipment, including equipment required to manage a difficult airway and a means of providing ventilation. - 7.2.11 The anaesthetist should ensure that an adequate supply of oxygen is available before starting any procedure.
 Many of the sites where anaesthesia is provided outside the main operating theatres do not have piped oxygen; if anaesthesia is provided frequently in such a location, the use of the location should be reviewed, or piped oxygen provided. - 7.2.12 Where piped oxygen is available, backup cylinders should always be available and appropriately stored.